Kasume-kun/Labyrinth/README.md

 ## Controls
 W - Forward
 S - Backward
+A - Strafe Leftwards
+D - Strafe Rightwards
-D - Rotate clockwise
+K - Rotate clockwise
-A - Rotate anticlockwise
+J - Rotate anticlockwise

 ## Dependencies
 This project requires the QuickCG library a port of the SDL Library.